Name: Charity Corson97

 easily into the traditional Corson genealogy, although the following

-lineage, as far as I can tell, does not indicate a Mayflower descent as Fisk
+lineage, as far as I can tell, does not indicate a Mayflower descent, as

-Perrin, "The Huguenot" of Staten Island, is certainly an ancestor worthy
+Huguenot" of Staten Island, is certainly an ancestor worthy of the

 (Corson) Wood and granddaughter Araminta (Wood) Fisk.
 A great deal has been